 How Not to Do It!

-A custom builder (who won't be named) thought this location would be perfect.
-But the Supernova E3 Pro is designed to be used with the mount positioned at the bottom of the headlight housing, even if you have the round or symmetrical beam.
+One custom builder (who won't be named) thought it would be perfect to place a Supernova E3 headlight upside down under the front of a basket with a fender on the bike that was too short to keep water spraying onto the light.
+But the Supernova headlights are designed to be used with the mount positioned at the bottom of the headlight housing, even if you have the round or symmetrical beam (which by the way they no longer make).
 The wires connect at the bottom, and water can enter the housing where the wires are attached if you position the light upside down.
 With the light right side up, it's never a problem.
 But on this bike, not only can rain fall directly onto the headlight, but water gets picked up by the tire and is thrown forward, directly onto the headlight.
-This bike was built with a front fender, but the fender doesn't extend far enough forward to keep water from spraying directly onto the light!
-Who thought this was a good idea?

-Don't mount dynamo headlights or taillights upside down, unless, !
+Don't mount dynamo headlights or taillights upside down!
 You may think that having the light upside down makes for an interesting installation.
 You may think that it helps get the light out of the way; some place more convenient.
 Well, maybe it does, but it doesn't matter!
 When the light stops working, that's not particularly convenient, though it may be interesting.

 What does "right side up" mean, Peter?